Income Tax in Mexico for Canadian Expats in 2026

 Types of Taxes for Canadian Expats

-On top of the income tax, Canadian expats in Mexico also need to pay the value-added tax, capital gains tax, property tax, inheritance tax, and possibly some other taxes as well.
+On top of the income tax, Canadian expats in Mexico also need to pay the value-added tax, capital gains tax on certain disposals, property tax, and other potential state/local taxes as well.
 Here is an overview of the key tax obligations of Canadian expats in Mexico:

 - Value Added Tax (VAT): VAT is a tax levied on the purchase of goods and services.
-The standard VAT rate is 16%, with some exceptions for certain items like food and medicine.
+The standard VAT rate is 16%, with 0% applying to certain essentials and an 8% rate in specified northern/southern border zones via credit/stimulus mechanisms.

 - Capital Gains Tax: This tax applies to gains made from selling investments or property, such as stocks and real estate.

-- Property Tax: If you own residential or commercial property in Mexico, you will be responsible for paying property taxes.
+- Property Tax: If you own residential or commercial property in Mexico, you will be responsible for paying annual municipal/state property taxes.

 While this article offers a comprehensive overview, it is not intended to offer professional tax advice.
-Tax professionals or qualified accountants should be consulted for personalized guidance to ensure compliance and optimize tax planning strategies.
+It’s advisable to seek assistance from tax professionals or qualified accountants for tailored advice to ensure full compliance and enhance your tax planning.

 Frequently Asked Questions